EmmanuelSHS/FCC-simulation/README.md

 1. Simulate the FCC crystal viberation in real world.
 2. The interactive force is determined according to Lennard-Jones Potential
 3. The adjustment of the force is given by Longevin thermal condition
+4. Use a customized parameter file, parameters.txt to customize the parameters needed for calculation.